 They Have Anxiety

-Some children are simply terrified of using the toilet.
+Some children are simply terrified of using the toilet which could be a reason for your toddler potty training regression.
 They are terrified by the loud flushing noise.
 They believe there is a monster in the toilet or are afraid of falling in.
+All sorts of fears can pop up and cause potty problems.

 Perhaps There Are Medical Concerns